 If you are being faced with child custody relocation, you’ll want to work with a skilled and experienced attorney.
 Often time these cases can be difficult, especially if you are the non-custodial parent fighting against relocation.
 An attorney will be able to look at your case and determine the best course of action.

-For advice on move away child custody cases, you need the expert law firm of Korol and Velen, certified family law specialists.
+For advice on move away child custody cases, you need the Law Offices of Korol & Velen, certified family law specialists.
 Schedule a free consultation today.